Get in touch with an expert at 800-880-4479

 Finding Memory Games that Feel Right

-The best memory games are those that feel enjoyable, not overwhelming.
+If you're helping a loved one stay mentally active, choosing the right activity is just as important as encouraging them to participate.
+The best memory games for elderly adults are those that feel enjoyable rather than overwhelming.
 Preferences vary, so offering choices allows seniors to engage more willingly.
 Some may prefer quiet, solo activities, while others thrive in social settings.

 Shop the story